Adult Immunization Schedule 2023

 - Immunocompromising conditions, including HIV infection: 3-dose series, even for those who initiate vaccination at age 9 through 14 years.

-- Pregnancy: Pregnancy testing is not needed before vaccination; HPV vaccination is not recommended until after pregnancy; no intervention needed if inadvertently vaccinated while pregnant.
+- Pregnancy: Pregnancy testing is not needed before vaccination; HPV vaccination is not recommended until after pregnancy; No intervention needed if inadvertently vaccinated while pregnant.

 Influenza vaccination

-- Age 19 years or older: 1 dose any influenza vaccine appropriate for age and health status annually
+- Age 19 years or older: 1 dose any influenza vaccine appropriate for age and health status annually.

 - Age 65 years or older: Any one of quadrivalent high-dose inactivated influenza vaccine (HD-IIV4), quadrivalent recombinant influenza vaccine (RIV4), or quadrivalent adjuvanted inactivated influenza vaccine (aIIV4) is preferred.
-If none of these three vaccines is available, then any other age-appropriate influenza vaccine should be used.
+If none of these three vaccines are available, then any other age-appropriate influenza vaccine should be used.

-- For the 2022–2023 season, see www.cdc.gov/mmwr/volumes/71/rr/rr7101a1.htm
+- For the 2023–2024 season, see cdc.gov/mmwr/ volumes/72/rr/rr7202a1.htm

-- For the 2023–2024 season, see the 2023–2024 ACIP influenza vaccine recommendations.
+- For the 2024–2025 season, see the 2024–2025 ACIP influenza vaccine recommendations.

 Special Situations